-D. STARTUP
+D. Startup

 - 1. Verify that the pretreatment equipment is installed and working properly.
 Verify that no free chlorine is present in the feed water. - 2.
 Verify that the on / off switch is in the off position. - 3.
 Verify that a filter cartridge is installed in the prefilter housing. - 4.
-Open the reject control valve completely (Figure # 1 item C) by turning it counterclockwise. - 5.
-Close the reject recycle control valve (Figure # 1 item D) completely by turning it clockwise. - 6.
+Open the reject control valve completely (Figure # 1 item D) by turning it counterclockwise. - 5.
+Close the reject recycle control valve (Figure # 1 item E) completely by turning it clockwise. - 6.
 Open the feed water shutoff valve installed in step III-B-1 above. - 7.
 Move the controller on/off switch to the on position. - 8.
 Allow the unit to run for 15 30 minutes to flush the preservative from the membrane(s). - 9.
-Adjust the reject control valves (Figure # 1 items C & D) until the desired flows are achieved.
+Adjust the reject control valves (Figure # 1 items D & E) until the desired flows are achieved.
 Closing the reject valve increases the product flow and decreases the reject flow.
 Opening the reject recycle valve decreases both the reject and product flow.
 See the flow rate guidelines and temperature correction table in the appendix to determine the flow rates for different operating temperatures. - 10.
 Allow the product water to flow to drain for 30 minutes. - 11.
-Turn off the system and connect the product line to the point of use.
+Turn off the system and connect the product water line to the point of use.
 The product water line should never be restricted.
-Membrane and/or system damage may occur if the product line is blocked. - 12.
+Membrane and/or system damage may occur if the product water line is blocked. - 12.
 Restart the system and record the initial operating data using the log sheet.

-E. CONTROL FUNCTION
+E. Control Function

-- 1. When the on / off switch is in the on position, the inlet valve opens and the pump runs.
-If the water pressure feeding the pump drops below 10 psi for more than 5 seconds, the pump will turn off and the amber light on the control box will turn on.
-The controller will automatically reset after 30 minutes and the pump will turn back on.
-Cycle the on / off switch to manually reset a low-pressure shutdown. - Quality Meter The quality meter measures the feed water and product water total dissolved solids (TDS) in parts per million (PPM).
+- 1. When the power switch is turned on, the pump will run as long as the circuit between the tank level terminals and the interlock terminals are closed.
+The RO pump and inlet valve will turn on when the level switch contacts are closed (tank not full).
+The RO pump and inlet valve will turn off if the level switch contacts open (tank full) or the pretreatment interlock contacts open. - 2.
+If the pump suction pressure drops below the pressure switch set point (3 5psi) for five (5) seconds, the RO pump and inlet valve will turn off.
+A red light on the front of the controller will turn on to indicate that the unit has shutdown due to low pressure.
+Turn the controller off and back on to reset the unit.
+The controller will automatically reset after 30 minutes.
+The reset time can be adjusted by moving the jumper cap inside the controller. - 3.
+Quality Meter The quality meter measures the feed water and product water total dissolved solids (TDS) in parts per million (PPM).
 The lower the TDS the more pure the water is.
-To check the TDS press the power button, then pres either the IN or OUT button.
+To check the TDS press the power button, then press either the IN or OUT button.
 The IN button checks the feed water TDS and the OUT button checks the product water TDS.
-The meter will automatically turn it self off after a few seconds.
+The meter will automatically turn itself off after a few seconds.
 The quality meter is powered by two AAA batteries.
 To replace the batteries, lift the meter out of the bracket and remove the back cover.